gwu-libraries/vopd/README.md

-  --subjectfile SUBJECTFILE   subject list file (default = subjects.csv) --keywordfile KEYWORDFILE   keyword list file (default = keywords.csv) --normalizefile NORMALIZEFILE   normalize terms file (default = normalize_terms.csv) --ask              Ask about each instance of co-location to manually code as relevant or not (default = code all as relevant)
+  --subjectfile SUBJECTFILE   subject list file (default = subjects.csv) --keywordfile KEYWORDFILE   keyword list file (default = keywords.csv) --normalizefile NORMALIZEFILE   normalize terms file (default = normalize_terms.csv)
 ```

 Transcript files must be named using the following pattern: